wsarat/flutter_micro_ecc/README.md

 ![ComputeSharedSecret](./docs/ComputeSharedSecret.png)

-- The &#9989; indicates the shared seret on both the nodes is equal.
+- The &#9989; indicates the shared secret on both the nodes is equal.

 # Notes